lukedawilson/tanagra/landing-page.md

 ![Shaka, When the Walls Fell](https://i.imgur.com/ejkP6Rvm.jpg)

-A simple, lightweight node.js serialization library supporting ES6 classes (including Maps).
-Currently serializes to both JSON and Google Protobuf formats.
+A simple, lightweight node.js serialization library supporting ES6 classes (including Map, Buffer and Uint8Array).
+Serializes to JSON by default, but can be extended to support other formats.

 ## Overview